crosslandwa/push-wrapper/README.md

 # API documentation

-Once constructed, MIDI messages sent from the Push hardware are surfaced as events that can be listened to in your application code (see [Event Emitter](https://nodejs.org/api/events.html)).
-The push wrapper presents each element of the Push hardware as a distinct object that emits events.
+The push wrapper presents each element of the Push hardware as a distinct object that emits **control events** (see [Event Emitter](https://nodejs.org/api/events.html)) in response to receiving MIDI messages from the Push hardware (via its `receive_midi` method).

-Similarly, feedback can be sent to the hardware (e.g. turning on button LEDs) by calling the appropriate method on the object in the push wrapper that corresponds to the element on the hardware
+Similarly, **feedback commands** can be sent to elements of the hardware (e.g. turning on button LEDs) by calling the appropriate method on the object in the push wrapper (causing the wrapper to output the corresponding MIDI command)

-## Construction and MIDI IO
+## Instantiation and MIDI IO

 ### Create new Push wrapper

-The Push wrapper is instantiated and sends and receives MIDI by:

 ```
 const Push = require('./push.js');